kelseamann/semantic-UI/README.md

 A codemod tool that automatically adds standardized semantic `data-*` attributes to **all PatternFly components** in your codebase, making them AI-friendly and easier for AI tools to understand.

+## 📚 Documentation & Reference

+**Essential reading for understanding how attributes are determined:**

+- **[Attribute Decision Logic](./codemod/ATTRIBUTE_DECISION_LOGIC.md)** - Complete guide explaining how each of the 7 data-* attributes is determined, including functions used, props checked, and decision-making process
+- **[All Components Reference](./codemod/ALL_COMPONENTS_REFERENCE.md)** - Complete reference of all 150+ PatternFly components we support, with all 7 attributes and their possible values listed for each component

+These reference files are invaluable for:
+- Understanding how the codemod infers attributes
+- Testing and validation
+- Debugging attribute inference
+- Extending the codemod for custom components

 ## Overview

 This tool transforms your existing PatternFly components by adding semantic metadata attributes that appear on rendered DOM elements.
 AI tools can query these attributes to better understand your UI structure and component relationships.